Mennonite Collegiate Institute

 Mennonite Collegiate Institute (MCI) was a private Christian high school located in Gretna, Manitoba, Canada.
-The school body ranged from 50-200 students in grades 9 through 12, offering a curriculum that integrates Manitoba provincial education standards with faith-based learning.
+The school body ranged from 50 to 200 students in grades 9 through 12, offering a curriculum that integrates Manitoba provincial education standards with faith-based learning.
 It is known for promoting Anabaptist values such as peacebuilding, community, and service.

 History

 The Mennonite Collegiate Institute (MCI), originally known as the Mennonitische Bildungsanstalt (Mennonite Educational Institute, MEI) was founded by the MEI School Society in 1888.
 Opening its doors in Gretna, Manitoba in 1889 under the direction of teacher Wilhelm Rempel, the school's primary mandate was the training of Mennonite elementary school teachers.
 An increasing number of Mennonite parents came to value education beyond basic arithmetic and literacy skills, and sent their children to the institute for the more general purpose of acquiring a good education in a Christian context.

 The Board of Directors determined that MCI will pause school operations effective June 30, 2025.
 This decision followed significant financial strain, a steady decline in enrollment, and a governance model that had become increasingly unsustainable.
-In August of 2025, MCI announced they were closing their doors permanently.
+In August 2025, MCI announced they were closing their doors permanently.